c-menegon/Python-Project-for-Data-Science/README.md

-# Python-Project-for-Data-Science
+# Python Project for Data Science
-This is the final project for the course Python Project for Data Science by IBM on Coursera.
+This is the final project for the Python Project for Data Science course by IBM on Coursera.